-We would like to offer you our latest update on the outbreak of COVID-19 and any impact to Maersk’s operations in India.
+We would like to share our latest update on the outbreak of COVID-19 and the current status of Maersk’s operations in India.

 Maersk leadership teams, as well as management in all other areas where cases of COVID-19 have been identified, are closely monitoring the situation as part of our strong commitment to ensure the safety of our employees whilst working towards mitigating any possible impact to our customers’ operations.